 Why Learn a Language for Travel?

 In my humble efforts to provide tourist etiquette tips, the one I repeatedly come back to is to learning the local language of the country you are visiting, or at least attempt to communicate in that language.
 If communication is key (or maybe that’s just me), then how more key could it be in a foreign country?
-Here is but one of my stories on why you should learn a language for travel to improve your travel experience.
+Here is but one of my stories on why you should learn a language for travel to improve your over 40 solo travel experience.

 Like this?
 Share it with others!